 My Dad paid Roo's adoption fee.
 Still, rescuing a dog has been way more economical in a lot of ways.
 Due to being a specialty breed, Murray had a lot of digestive issues.
 This led to more vet visits and eventually having to be on a hypoallergenic diet with dog food that cost close to $61.00 per bag.
 Yikes.

 Also, Murray was purchased in New York City, where things are inherently more expensive, but also given that Murray was my first, I purchased a lot of cutesy things for him that I've realized most dogs just don't need.
 A few good chew toys and perhaps a cold weather sweater for the smaller dogs and you're set.
 After Murray ran away for a night, I had him microchipped and purchased insurance.

 The bulk of Roo's costs are from daycare, which my vet advocated he needed to help him socialize with other dogs.
 I don't know what type of breed he is (I suspect a terrier-poodle mix), but he needs to be groomed more often.
 Otherwise, he's a very low maintenance dog.

-A few tips on how you can save $$ on a pet of your own:
+A few tips on how you can save money on a pet of your own: